Refugee: Refugee crisis

 Among them, Syrian refugees were the largest group in 2015 at 4.9 million.
 In 2014, Syrians had overtaken Afghan refugees (2.7 million), who had been the largest refugee group for three decades.
 Somalis were the third largest group with one million.
 The countries hosting the largest number of refugees according to UNHCR were Turkey (2.5 million), Pakistan (1.6 million), Lebanon (1.1 million) and Iran (1 million). the countries that had the largest numbers of internally displaced people were Colombia at 6.9, Syria at 6.6 million and Iraq at 4.4 million.

-Children were 51% of refugees in 2015 and most of them were separated from their parents or travelling alone.
+Self-identified minors were around 51% of refugees in 2015 and most of them were unaccompanied minors.
+Forensic examinations found a significant share of self-identified minors were adults.
 In 2015, 86% of the refugees under UNHCR's mandate were in low and middle-income countries that themselves are close to situations of conflict.
 Refugees have historically tended to flee to nearby countries with ethnic kin populations and a history of accepting other co-ethnic refugees.
 The religious, sectarian and denominational affiliation has been an important feature of debate in refugee-hosting nations.

 An ongoing refugee crisis began in Europe in late February 2022 after Russia's invasion of Ukraine.
 Over 8.2 million refugees fleeing Ukraine have been recorded across Europe, while an estimated 8 million others had been displaced within the country by late May 2022.